Harkirat9711/project_aws/README.md

-# CS6580 Project Tutorial Website
+# NOJEJS Webapp running on AWS ECS instance Project Tutorial Website

-This is the source code for the poject tutorial [website](https://harkirat9711.github.io/project_aws/) for CS6580 Project.
+This is the source code for the project tutorial [website](https://harkirat9711.github.io/project_aws/) for CS6580 Project.

 The tutorial is about using Amazon ECS to deploy a scalable web-apps cluster.